fanxyuyu/Manga-Downloader-py/README.md

 ## About

-A simple code that allows you to download and store mangas from [mangakakalot](https://ww5.mangakakalot.tv/).
-This allows you to search for your manga, select wich chapters you want to donwload and stores the images on a folder like 'manga-name/chapter n/'.

-## About

-This is just a simple discord program made entirely in python that allows the download of manga chapters from [mangakakalot](https://ww5.mangakakalot.tv/).
+This is just a simple program made entirely in python that allows the download of manga chapters from [mangakakalot](https://ww5.mangakakalot.tv/).

-Everything was made with the intention of learning more about python in a fun and interactive way.
+Everything was made with the intention of learning more about python in a fun and interactive way and has no profiting meanings.

 ## How to start